Frequently Asked Questions about Laying, Sleeping & Bathing While Pregnant answered by Los Angeles’ Best OBGYN Dr. Thais Aliabadi

 If you are normally a back or stomach sleeper, making the transition to sleeping on your side can be a challenge.
 Fortunately, there are some things you can do to make it easier to fall asleep and stay asleep on your side.

 - Use a body pillow.
-A body pillow, or pregnancy pillow, is a long pillow that you place under your belly and between your legs.
+A body pillow, or a pregnancy pillow, is a long pillow that you place under your belly and between your legs.
 This provides support for your tummy and your lower back.
 You can also place another body pillow along your backside to keep you from rolling onto your back.

 - Angle your bed.
 If you’re experiencing heartburn, propping the head of your bed up a few inches will help acids stay in your stomach.